SeanoNET/FroniusSolarApi-Toolkit/README.md

 You can setup a [cron](https://en.wikipedia.org/wiki/Cron) schedule to automate the retrieval and storage of inverter data on Linux.
 For Microsoft Windows you can use [Task Scheduler](https://docs.microsoft.com/en-us/windows/win32/taskschd/task-scheduler-start-page)

+#### CIFS/Samba file share on linux

+If you would like to save the Csv file onto a CIFS/Samba share run:

+- `sudo apt update`
+- `sudo apt install samba samba-common-bin smbclient cifs-utils`
+- `sudo mount.cifs //<ip>/<share>/ /home/pi/<local> --verbose -o user=<user>,uid=1000,gid=1000`

+Replace uid and gid with your user id, you can find this info by running `cat /etc/passwd`

+> For more info see the [Raspberry Pi documentation](https://www.raspberrypi.org/documentation/remote-access/samba.md)

 #### Logging

 By default poller logs will be saved to `logs/pollerlog_{date}.txt`